zalam007/Mythikins/README.md

  >       (D) We implemented a vector of item pointers such that polymorphism will handle the function calls of the different types of objects that the class stores.

  >
- >     * How did this change help you write better code?
+ >     * How this helped write better code.
  >
  >       (S) By adding menu classes we can have less confusing classes with regards to their function, where the menus always handle output and calls the classes they depend on rather than having a class that handles unclearly handles both.
  >